namansingla-coder/Assignment2/README.md

-# 📝 React To-Do List App
+# React To-Do List App

 A feature-rich and responsive To-Do List application built with **React** and **Tailwind CSS** that allows users to:

-- ✅ Add, remove, and mark tasks as complete
+- Add, remove, and mark tasks as complete
-- 🕒 Set due dates (with validation for past dates)
+- Set due dates (with validation for past dates)
-- 🔍 Search, filter (All / Completed / Pending), and sort tasks by name or due date
+- Search, filter (All / Completed / Pending), and sort tasks by name or due date
-- ⚠️ Show warnings for overdue pending tasks
+- ⚠Show warnings for overdue pending tasks
-- 💾 Persist data using `localStorage`
+- Persist data using `localStorage`

 ---

-## 🚀 Features
+## Features

 - **Add / Edit Tasks** with title and due date (past dates not allowed)
 - **Mark as Complete / Pending**